seanwookahhoong/CMAS-project-for-rehibilitation/Progress.md

 hahaha week 22 time LOL doctor visit is to position the cofetti to explosion, give sizes of the balls and the hoop(5 levels), have the sustian in the picture game, and add sounds to picture game?.
-Themes for the piano
+Themes for the piano game

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5MDM0MTk5NCw5OTc5MDc0MywxMDY0MD
+eyJoaXN0b3J5IjpbMTkwNzU4NTA3Niw5OTc5MDc0MywxMDY0MD
 EwMDEsMTkzNzk0OTY0MywtOTI0MzI2NjczLDEwNTQ1MDAzOTQs
 MjA3MzE5NDQzLDMwNjY0NzI1NSwxMjE2MzIyNDMsMTg5NDczNz
 U4LDc4OTMwNjc2Myw3OTI0MzA2NzEsMTQxMjM4OTU0NCwxNjY0